-We are a home-based rescue centre run by a small number of volunteers.
-We balance carefully the facilities and the resources available to us to maximise the number of animals and birds we are able to admit, but our number one priority is to ensure that every animal and bird receives the highest level of care possible.
+We are a home-based rescue centre so we balance carefully the facilities and the resources available to us to maximise the number of animals and birds we are able to admit.
+Our number one priority is to ensure that every animal and bird receives the highest level of care possible.
 The number of admissions we are able to manage is growing year on year, but at this stage we still have to limit them.

 Unfortunately not.
 We are only able to assist with wildlife.

 We most often return hedgehogs to the location that they were found.
 However, there are times when that is not suitable eg. if they have fallen in a pond and will likely do so again, or been attacked by a dog that is still present at that site.
 In those cases, we normally release them with another one that is going back to its original location.

 We never rehome hedgehogs in an area that doesn’t already have hedgehogs, and we never release on allotments, as there are dangers from netting, pesticides and slug pellets.